 When choosing a DSLR you might want to consider…

-- Sensor size – the bigger the sensor the better the image quality.
-It will differ between entry-level and high-end cameras.
+- Sensor size – the bigger the sensor the better the image quality

 - Rotatable screen – DSLRs usually come with an optical viewfinder for framing shots.
 Choose a rotatable LCD screen if you plan on shooting from awkward angles.